 15. Flower Bouquet Tattoo

 Women who can’t decide on just one flower tattoo could consider a bouquet.
 Choose several different flowers with contrasting shapes, sizes, and leaves, and ask your tattoo artist to create a bouquet design.
 To give your tattoo a delicate finish, ask for light shading and soft, pastel colors – perhaps with a watercolor effect.
-A simple black ink tattoo with fine lines could also be a great option.
+A simple tattoo with fine lines could also be a great option.